hindu-comm/mail_stream_indology/2022/02/Premodern_Indian_libraries_and_archives/03__Christian_Ferstl.md

 >> in Modern Research: Introduction, in: From Birch Bark to Digital
 >> Data: Recent Advances in Buddhist Manuscript Research, ed.
 Paul
 >> Harrison and Jens-Uwe Hartmann, Vienna 2013.
->> - Gregory Schopen: On the absence of Urtext and Otiose Ācāryas:
+>> - Gregory Schopen: On the absence of Urtext and Otiose Ācāryas:
 >> Books, Buildings, and Lay Buddhist Ritual at Gilgit, in: Gérard
 >> Colas and Gerdi Gerschheimer (eds.), Écrire et transmettre en Inde
 >> classique. (École française d'Extrême-Orient. Études